Marion Probert

-Marion Earl Probert (June 17, 1933November 27, 1965) was an American football player and surgeon.
-He played as a defensive end for the BYU Cougars from 1951 to 1955.
+Marion Earl Probert (June 17, 1933 – November 27, 1965) was an American college football defensive end and surgeon.
+He played for the BYU Cougars from 1951 to 1955.
 On November 27, 1965, Probert and twelve others were killed in a plane crash while en route to a BYU football game.

 Early life

 Probert was born in Provo, Utah on June 17, 1933.
 He attended Inglewood High School in California where he found success playing football.
 During each of his three years playing for Inglewood, he was named to the All-Bay League, and during his senior year he was named as a high school All-American.

 College career

 Probert received offers from multiple schools, including USC and Stanford, but ultimately chose to attend BYU after a conversation with Latter-day Saint apostle, Matthew Cowley.

 At BYU, Probert became the first athlete to letter during all four years of attending the school.
 He was named to the All-Conference team for three years and received an honorable mention for All-American during his senior year.

-In addition to his success in football, Probert was BYU's student body president and division commander of the local Air Force ROTC.
+In addition to his success in football, Probert was the division commander of the local Air Force ROTC.